ehamiter/get-on-the-bus/README.md

 `Get on the bus` == `mp3s/get_on_the_bus.mp3`

 If the event has no corresponding mp3 file, `default.mp3` will play.
+To have the sound play repeatedly until the event's time expires, enter `repeat` as the event's description.